PedroCristo/portfolio_project_1/README.md

 * As a website creator, I want to:

-1. To build a website that is visually appealing upon first visit so the user is intrigued to explore all the pages.
+1. Build a website that is visually appealing from the user’s first visit so they are intrigued to explore all the pages.
-2. To build an easy to navigate website  for the users.
+2. Build an easy to navigate website for its users.

 * As a new visitor, I want to:

-1. To understand the main purpose of the site.
+1. Understand the main purpose of the site.
-2. To be able to easily navigate throughout the site and find relevant content about package holidays.
+2. Be able to easily navigate throughout the site and find relevant content about package holidays.
-3. To be able to contact the company for more information in an easy way.
+3. Be able to easily contact the company for more information.

 * As a returning visitor, I want to: